Tom Terrell (journalist): Professional life

-He made his mark as a radio personality and concert promoter, impacting the music scene as a programmer for WHFS and WPFW, and was an early force behind d.c. space, its non-profit offshoot, District Curators Inc., and the Nightclub 9:30.
+He made his mark as a radio personality and concert promoter, impacting the music scene as a programmer for WHFS and WPFW, and was an early force behind d.c. space, its non-profit offshoot, District Curators Inc., and the 9:30 Club.
 Blessed with a honey baritone "radio voice" and encyclopedic music knowledge, his pioneering radio shows included "Stolen Moments" on WPFW, and "Sunday Reggae Splashdown" and "Café C'est What" on WHFS.
 His music journalism was carried in publications including the Unicorn Times, the Washington City Paper, JazzTimes, Vibe, Essence, Emerge, Savoy, JAZZIZ, Trace, The Village Voice, MTV Magazine, Down Beat magazine, and Global Rhythms.
 From 2005 until his death, Terrell reviewed music for All Things Considered on National Public Radio.
 During much of the late 70s, he was frequently employed as a roadie for several touring national music acts (including David Bowie).
 Terrell also spent many years doing promotion work for several record companies.

-Terrell was instrumental in masterminding the U.S. premiere of reggae band Steel Pulse on the night of Bob Marley's funeral, which was broadcast live around the world from the 9:30 Club, 930 F Street, N.W., Washington, D.C. on May 21, 1981, and he later served as their manager.
+Terrell was instrumental in masterminding the U.S. premiere of reggae band Steel Pulse on the night of Bob Marley's funeral, which was broadcast live around the world from the 9:30 Club, 930 F Street, N.W., Washington, D.C., on May 21, 1981, and he later served as their manager.

 Terrell wrote the liner notes for the six-c.d.
 Miles Davis On The Corner box set released in October 2007, which received rave reviews.